youchainhq/you-solidity/docs/contracts/functions.rst

 .. warning::
     The fallback function is also executed if the caller meant to call a function that is not available.
-If you want to implement the fallback function only to receive ether, you should add a check like ``require(msg.data.length == 0)`` to prevent invalid calls.
+If you want to implement the fallback function only to receive you, you should add a check like ``require(msg.data.length == 0)`` to prevent invalid calls.

 .. warning::
-    Contracts that receive Ether directly (without a function call, i.e. using ``send`` or ``transfer``) but do not define a fallback function throw an exception, sending back the Ether (this was different before Solidity v0.4.0).
-So if you want your contract to receive Ether, you have to implement a payable fallback function.
+    Contracts that receive You directly (without a function call, i.e. using ``send`` or ``transfer``) but do not define a fallback function throw an exception, sending back the You (this was different before Solidity v0.4.0).
+So if you want your contract to receive You, you have to implement a payable fallback function.

 .. warning::
-    A contract without a payable fallback function can receive Ether as a recipient of a `coinbase transaction` (aka `miner block reward`) or as a destination of a ``selfdestruct``.
+    A contract without a payable fallback function can receive You as a recipient of a `coinbase transaction` (aka `miner block reward`) or as a destination of a ``selfdestruct``.

-    A contract cannot react to such Ether transfers and thus also cannot reject them.
+    A contract cannot react to such You transfers and thus also cannot reject them.
 This is a design choice of the EVM and Solidity cannot work around it.

     It also means that ``address(this).balance`` can be higher than the sum of some manual accounting implemented in a contract (i.e. having a counter updated in the fallback function).